Contributions to Luanti

 Pyramids

-Screenshot of Minetest mod “Pyramids”
+Screenshot of Luanti mod “Pyramids”

 Generates pyramids with treasures in the desert.